lac0220/finalproject/README.md

 Used [Gulp.js](https://gulpjs.com) for implementation

-To run this project locally:
+### To run this project locally:

 ```
+cd ../lorem
-$ npm install gulp-cli -g from any directory OR npm install --global gulp
+$ npm install
-$ cd ../lorem
 $ gulp watch
 ```

+Please note that first, you need to install the Gulp CLI (command line utility) globally on your computer

 ## Version

 1.0 - 12/05/2022 - Publishing of the website